Skip to content

 Tokyo

 Tokyo is one of the largest cities on earth.
-It is a megacity in every sense of the word, where you can get easily lost in the masses of people, where motorways pile level upon level and the skyscrapers seem to touch the sky.
-A marveling sculpture of steel, concrete and glass.
-Also the place where you get amazing sushi, buy robots and visit cat cafes.
-Last but not least Tokyo is the home of fourteen million humans.
-Faces you merely pass by, which tell stories of lives in this strange but enchanting megacity.
+It is a megacity in every sense of the word, where you can get easily lost in the masses of people, where motorways pile level upon level, and the skyscrapers seem to touch the sky.
+It is a marveling sculpture of steel, concrete, and glass.
+Also, it is where you get fantastic sushi, buy robots, and visit cat cafes.
+Last but not least, Tokyo is the home of fourteen million humans.
+Faces you merely pass by tell stories of lives in this strange but enchanting megacity.

 test